Suakpuilala: Anglo-Lushai Relations

 Suakpuilala participated in raids of British territory and subjects.
 These actions led to the British contemplating a punitive expedition against Suakpuilala.
 The failure of Suakpuilala to release the captives from the raid of Adampur led to this decision.
 Stewart prepared a police column and planned to locate Suakpuilala's stronghold and village until a message from Suakpuilala sent a tribute to Stewart.
 Suakpuilala originally demanded compensation for the loss of three of his men during the attacks until he decided to act diplomatically on account of hearing of the police force being assembled.
 This led to Suakpuilala promising to become a peaceful neighbour to the British.
 Suakpuilala eventually release four captive boys.
 Chief Murchuilal, Sukpuilal's brother-in-law, opposed releasing any more captives to the British.
 This was due to their close alliance and Suakpuilala's dependence on Murchuilal to procure muskets.
 Another reason was that the captives were married off to Lushai subjects and, hence, unwilling to return as well.

 In November 1868, reports surfaced that Suakpuilala had raided villages in Hill Tipperah and caused a chief named Rungbhoom to take refuge in Sylhet.
 A punitive expedition was arranged.
-General Nuthall commanded the column responsible for capturing Sukpuilal.
+Colonel Nuthall commanded the column responsible for capturing Sukpuilal.
 However, bad weather and poor logistics prevented the column and subsidiary detachments from returning with results.
 Sir W. Grey advocated for a show of power and military response and establishing a political officer in the Lushai Hills to prevent more hostilities.
 However, the government of India rejected this.
 Due to this, Suakpuilala's raid went unpunished.

 Under the British policy of conciliation with the Lushai chiefs, the deputy commissioner of Cachar, John Edgar, met with Suakpuilala to establish better borders.
 This followed several raids leading up to 1969, which prompted a need to demarcate the sovereignty of chiefdoms and British territory.
 The government of India approached the negotiations in good faith as they wished to avoid further collisions.
 Due to this, past offences and reparations were not mentioned.
 Edgar met with Suakpuilala on 21 February 1870 to demarcate a boundary from Tipaimukh to Chatachura, which Suakpuilala agreed to on behalf of himself and the western chiefs to respect for one year.
 Suakpuilala entered another agreement on another diplomatic envoy of Edgar, represented the Western chiefs, and stated he had no authority over the eastern chiefs.
 During the agreements and negotiations for this second agreement, the raid of Alexandrapore saw the kidnapping of Mary Winchester (Zoluti) and the change in policy with the Lushai Expedition.

 Suakpuilala also formed a coalition with his son and Lengpunga regarding the outbreak of the Second East-West War.
 Suakpuilala contacted British authorities, such as the deputy commissioner of Cachar, for help against the Eastern chiefs but was refused.
 Suakpuilala continued to advocate for peace channels with the British through his upas.
 Towards the 1880s, Suakpuilala's health began to decline.
 By the onset of the mautam famine, Suakpuilala died.
 His son Khalkam largely assumed his role as chief of the Western Lushai Hills.